xieyuheng/inner/notes/00006-peirce-s-pragmatic-theory-about-knowledge.md

 - knowledge := fixation of belief.

-- belief := that upon which a man is prepared to act.
+- belief := that upon which a person is prepared to act.

 - logic := the system (or language) in which we express our beliefs.